What is Insider Information?

 Insider information is regarded as material, non-public information.
 Trading based on insider information, called insider trading, without filing the appropriate forms with the SEC, is illegal.
 It is important to note that a person who possesses the information may not necessarily be a person who works for the company.
 The information can be passed from a person working within the company to outside individuals who trade based on the information.

 Insider trading goes hand-in-hand with insider information and is the practice of using non-public information to execute trades.

-- The chair of the board knows that a merger is about to announced shortly and that it would substantially increase the share price of the company.
-He purchases 500 shares of the company under his dad’s name so he can generate a profit using insider information without reporting the trade to the SEC.
+- The chair of the board knows that a merger is about to be announced that would substantially increase the share price of the company.
+He purchases 500 shares of the company under his dad’s name so he can generate a profit, without reporting the trade to the SEC.

 - An employee overhears that the CFO is going to report dismal results in the upcoming earnings call.
-The employee notifies his friend, who owns shares in the company, to sell all of his shares before the earnings call.
+The employee notifies his friend to sell all of his shares before the earnings call.

 - A Member of Parliament realizes that a new regulation will be passed soon, which would significantly benefit a specific company.
-He decides to secretly purchase shares of the company and push for the regulation to pass as soon as possible.
+He secretly purchases shares of the company and pushes for the regulation to pass as soon as possible.

 The SEC’s Role in Preventing Insider Trading

-The SEC oversees instances of insider trading, cracking down on hundreds of insider trading cases over the years.
-However, prosecuting those who are involved in insider trading is very difficult – direct evidence of insider trading is rare.
+The SEC oversees instances of insider trading.
+However, prosecuting those who are involved in insider trading is very difficult.
+Direct evidence of insider trading is rare.
 The SEC can track insider trading through various methods such as:

 - Market surveillance activities: Using sophisticated tools and big data